systemli/ansible-role-prosody/README.md

     - git
 prosody_welcome_msg: "Hello $username, welcome to the $host IM server!"

+# Set either a string, or a list of strings.
+If a list is given, the external
+# module "motd_sequential" will be activated and used automatically.
-# mod_motd_sequential is a variant of mod_motd that lets you specify a sequence of MOTD messages instead of a single static one.
-Each message is only sent once and the module keeps track of who as seen which message
+# motd_sequential is a variant of mod_motd, that lets you specify a sequence
+# of MOTD messages instead of a single static one.
+Each message is only sent
+# once and the module keeps track of who as seen which message.
 prosody_motd: []

 # https://prosody.im/doc/setting_up_bosh#cross-domain_issues